 Whew!
-I managed to avoid a heartbreak by keeping close tabs on risk sentiment and deciding to stay on the sidelines instead.
+I managed to avoid heartbreak by keeping close tabs on risk sentiment and deciding to stay on the sidelines instead.

-As I hinted on my Facebook page, I had a nasty feeling that risk was going to be off for the rest of the week last week when euro zone debt concerns started making headlines again.
+As I hinted on my Facebook page, I had a nasty feeling that risk was going to be off for the rest of the week last week when eurozone debt concerns started making headlines again.

-At that time, the euro zone received a trifecta of bad data as their CPI came in weak, German bond auctions disappointed, and Germany’s retail sales faltered.
 Of course, this took its toll on the higher-yielding currencies such as the Loonie, as traders hesitated to park their money in riskier assets.
 With that, USD/CAD flew past 1.0150 and topped close to 1.0300 last week.
 Yipes!

 Good thing that I mentioned in my trade plan that I was going to watch both candlesticks and risk sentiment carefully before placing my entry orders.
 And I thank my lucky stars and my new year’s trading resolutions I did!
 Patience and prudence really do pay off, huh?

-My first trade idea of the year may not have given me profits, but at least it didn’t put a dent on my account.
+My first trade idea of the year may not have given me profits, but at least it didn’t put a dent in my account.
 I still have a chance to start the year strong this week as I scour the charts for a new comdoll trade idea.